lmfit/uncertainties/doc/numpy_guide.rst

 ===============================

 .. index:: unumpy
-.. index:: arrays; simple use, matrices; simple use
+.. index:: arrays; simple use

 .. _simple_array_use:

 Arrays of uncertainties Variables
 ====================================

-It is possible to put uncertainties Variable  in NumPy_ arrays and
+It is possible to put :class:`UFloat` objects  in NumPy_ arrays:
-matrices:

 >>> import numpy as np
 >>> from uncertainties import ufloat